 Finding statistics can be frustrating, challenging and exciting.
 You will not find everything you're looking for in a neat and tidy package.
-Plan to spend a good deal of time sifting through sources to find the statistics you're looking for.
+You might have to spend a lot of time sifting through sources to find the statistics you're looking for.
 Persistence and perseverance can pay off!
-When looking for statistics, ask yourself these questions as they'll give you ideas on where to start your search:
+When looking for statistics, ask yourself these questions:

 Remember to be flexible!
 The statistics you're looking for might not have been collected exactly how you envision.
 The question asked by the original researchers might not be framed the same way you are framing your inquiry.
 Or the data may not be as nuanced as you would like (for instance, you might find statistics about dog ownership but not specifically chocolate lab ownership).
 Go into it with an open mind.
 See what statistics exist and use what you find to shape your inquiry and approach.